Biłgoraj: Late modern period

-In 1806 following the Partitions, Biłgoraj – which was still privately owned and on the verge of bankruptcy – was purchased by the local entrepreneur named Stanisław Nowakowski, who built for himself a palace in Biłgoraj's district of Roznowka, modelled after Warsaw's famous Łazienki Palace.
-The town remained in the hands of the Nowakowski family until 1850, when it was sold to the Tsarist official Nikolay Platonov (Mikołaj Płatonow), and in 1864 appropriated by the government as the seat of a county.
+In 1806, Biłgoraj – which was still privately owned and on the verge of bankruptcy – was purchased by the local entrepreneur named Stanisław Nowakowski, who built for himself a palace in Biłgoraj's district of Roznowka, modelled after Warsaw's famous Łazienki Palace.
+The town remained in the hands of the Nowakowski family until 1850, when it was sold to the Tsarist official Nikolay Platonov, and in 1864 appropriated by the government as the seat of a county.
 During the January Uprising, several skirmishes took place Biłgoraj and its vicinity.

-1918 to 1939

-In 1918 Biłgoraj returned to newly created Second Polish Republic.
+After World War I, in 1918, Biłgoraj returned to newly created Second Polish Republic.
 Its population in 1921 reached 5,600.
 In 1928, electrification reached the town, but Biłgoraj nevertheless remained poor and underdeveloped, where most houses were constructed of wood.
 Historically, the town was a center of a large Jewish community, whose population in 1931 reached 4,596.